AmelieRmd/Paintings/README.md

 # Paintings

-Painting denoising project using CNN.
+Image denoising using autoencoder in Deep Learning.